marceloramires/DataScience/README.md

 # 1 - [Facebook Statistics](./FacebookStatistics)

-Fetching all 600k+ posts from a Facebook page through the API, building a consolidated json, and plotting some charts with to enable analyzing what has been posted.
+Fetching all 600k+ posts from a Facebook page through the Facebook Graph API, building a consolidated json, and plotting some charts with all the data to enable analyzing what has been posted.

 ![reposts](./FacebookStatistics/DocImages/reposts.png)